Fox Lake water rescue underway after father falls off tube with 2 kids

 INGLESIDE, Ill.
-(WLS) -- Emergency crews in the north suburbs will resume the search Saturday morning for a man missing in Fox Lake.
+(WLS) -- Emergency crews in the north suburbs resumed the search Saturday morning for a man missing in Fox Lake.

 Fox Lake fire officials said they received a call about 10 a.m.
 Friday for a report of a man missing in the body of water.
 He had been tubing behind a boat with his two children, when the tube flipped, officials said.